Plasma Module

 Boundary Conditions for Plasma–Surface Interactions

 As a part of the built-in user interfaces within the Plasma Module, there are a variety of boundary conditions to describe how a plasma interacts with a surface.
 For example, electron density and energy fluxes at a surface are easily defined by applying the Wall feature.
 This feature introduces losses by transport to the electron transport equations.
-You can include additional flux sources like secondary electron emission and generic electron fluxes at a surface.
+Additional flux sources can be included, such as secondary electron emission and generic electron fluxes at a surface.

 Fluxes of charged particles are automatically computed at electrodes and can be added to model external circuits.
 If a dielectric is in contact with the plasma, the surface charge accumulation can be computed from the fluxes of charged species at the surface.